The Adventures of

 Just then A.G.
 Bear came through the door and bumped smack into Isadora.

 Mommmmmmm!!
-Isadora howled again, and leaped three feet straight up into the air.
+Isadora howled again, and leapt three feet straight up into the air.

 A.G.
 Bear's eyes opened wide and his jaw dropped